Lil Wayne: Dispute with Cash Money Records

 On December 4, 2014, just five days before Tha Carter V was due to be released, Carter issued a statement saying the album would not be released on its expected release date, due to his displeasure with Cash Money Records label-boss Birdman, refusing to release the album although it had been completed.
 Carter also expressed his feelings by stating he felt both he and his creativity were being held "prisoner".

 Upon Sorry for the Wait 2s release on January 20, 2015, he continuously disses Birdman and Cash Money Records, several times throughout the mixtape.
 Birdman was reported to be upset with this.
 In late January 2015, Carter sued Birdman and Cash Money Records for $51 million.
 Carter and Birdman supposedly reconciled after being seen at Drake's NYE Party, at Miami's Club Liv, and in studio.

 On January 27, 2024, both Carter and Birdman reunited during a studio session, putting an end to their nine-year quarrel.

 Political and racial views

 In 2013, Carter received criticism after a video released by TMZ showed him apparently stepping on the U.S. flag.
 Carter later explained that "It was never my intention to desecrate the flag of the United States", and that he was shooting a video for a song on his upcoming album, "God Bless Amerika".
 He says the purpose of the flag was to show that "behind the American Flag was the Hoods of America".

 In late 2016, Carter made statements critical of the Black Lives Matter movement, saying, "I don't feel connected to a damn thing that ain't got nothin' to do with me.
 If you do, you crazy as shit," adding that his status as a wealthy black man who has white fans is evidence that black people are valued in the United States.
+He said in an interview on ABC's Nightline: "I don't know nothing about that, what they're talking about. [...]
+Don't get mad 'cause I'm rich and I don't see none of that."